vinay-nb/vinay-tech-blog/content/blog/js_execution_context/index.md

 **2. What makes JavaScript single threaded and synchronous?**<br/>
 _JavaScript is synchronous and single-threaded language._ In the code component JavaScript executes code line by line and it follows the certain pattern.
-It means second line of code is excuted after completing the execution of first line.<br/>
+It means second line of code is executed after completing the execution of first line.<br/>

 **3. How code is executed in JavaScript?**<br/>
 Code execution in JavaScript takes place in execution context.
 This execution phase is divided into 2 phases.